 I’m not saying that we shouldn’t be affected to what people are doing and saying around us.
 That would be an unhealthy numbness due to heavy suppression, or misinterpretation of spiritual teachings.
 And some people are numb in these way…it’s another reaction to their past.

-Reacting is an automatic response, when A happens we react with B. An example would be when someone around is raises their voices (A) we become scared or angry or sad (B).
+Reacting is an automatic response; when A happens, we react with B. An example would be when someone around us raises their voice (A), we become scared, angry, or sad (B).
 It’s what psychologists would call a conditioned response, based on past learning.
 To fit in, we've learned to suppress parts of ourselves and adopt automatic responses.

 Responding is based on what is taking place in the present moment.
 When we begin our emotional healing, we react less to others and can pay more attention to what is uniquely happening now.
 We learn to integrate our past, digesting what we had previously suppressed, and come more fully present with our whole self.

-So when someone raises their voice we can observe the person and identify if it is from anger or excitement or joy or ? and then choose to act or not act.
-We may still observe some body reactions on our part (nervous tension for example) but still able to respond in an appropriate way.
+So when someone raises their voice, we can observe the person and identify if it is from anger, excitement, joy, or?
+And then choose to act or not act.
+We may still observe some bodily reactions on our part (nervous tension, for example), but still be able to respond appropriately.

-We start the process of shutting down our feelings very young.
-Most baby’s are exuberant, joyful one moment, crying the next, and giggling the next.
+We start shutting down our feelings very young.
+Most babies are exuberant, joyful one moment, crying the next, and giggling the next.
 They are in the present, fully alive and responding.
 They are fully in their feelings, fully in life.

 And, once upon a time, not so long ago, so were we.

-And then life happens and our young self gradual learns (is conditioned, in the language above) that certain feelings, certain qualities, we have just aren’t welcome, aren’t acceptable:
+And then life happens, and our young self gradually learns (is conditioned, in the language above) that certain feelings, certain qualities, aren’t acceptable:

 Sexuality and Emotional Health

-Many children were touched inappropriately by a parent or sibling or relative or baby sitter or neighbor.
-The trauma from this can be compounded if the child reported this and was told they made it all up.
+Many children were touched inappropriately by a parent, sibling, relative, babysitter, or neighbor.
+The trauma from this can be compounded if the child reports this and is told they made it all up.

-Many of us pick up our parents’ uncomfortableness with their own bodies, sexuality or feelings and we internalize it.
+Many of us pick up our parents’ discomfort with their own bodies, sexuality, or feelings, and we internalize it.
 We may just do it, creating these taboos for ourselves.
-It may feel like “that’s just the way I am” but as we explore it we realize that we’ve bought into beliefs and attitudes that are destructive to our physical and emotional health.
+It may feel like “that’s just the way I am,” but as we explore it, we realize that we’ve bought into beliefs and attitudes that are destructive to our physical and emotional health.

 --------------------

-Each of these decisions push parts of ourselves down below our ordinary awareness…into our bodies and out of the present moment.
-Each time we do this we lose a part of ourselves, we lose a portion of our aliveness, our humanness, our love.
+Each of these decisions pushes parts of ourselves down below our ordinary awareness…into our bodies and out of the present moment.
+Each time we do this, we lose a part of ourselves, we lose a portion of our aliveness, our humanness, our love.

 Emotional healing is the process of reclaiming ourselves.
 Reclaiming our identity, our sense of self.
 Reclaiming our body and its sensations.
 Reclaiming our emotions.
 Reclaiming our thoughts.

-In some cases we learn that most of us is not acceptable…our feelings, thoughts and sensations.
+In some cases, we learn that most of us are not acceptable…our feelings, thoughts, and sensations.
 This is called toxic shame.
 We feel worthless.
 It is a deep wound to our emotional self.

 We offer intensive retreats to help people work through their suppressed and stuck feelings so that they can move on in their lives.
-The retreats help people reclaim their power and aliveness and joy from fixed reactive patterns.
-Some of these patterns may go all the way back to childhood.
+The retreats help people reclaim their power, aliveness, and joy from fixed reactive patterns.
+Some of these patterns may go back to childhood.

 The retreats are 2-4 days.
 Participants often comment that the retreats feel much longer.
 That is because of the depth of emotional healing work that we do.

-Each retreat focuses on helping people transform anger, fear and grief, transforming these feelings into love.
+Each retreat focuses on helping people transform anger, fear, and grief into love.
 We believe that all feelings come from love.

 Sometimes our whole sense of self feels worthless, and we believe in the criticisms we received.
 This is sometimes called toxic shame.